Tantanok221/.claude/commands/work.md

    **Key Principles of Interactive Session:**
    - **Granularity**: Break down the task into the smallest actionable units to allow precise user control.
    - **Transparency**: Always show proposed changes (code snippets, diffs) clearly before applying them to files.
-   - **Control**: User maintains full control over the process, guiding the AI through each incremental step (more explicit in default, more implicit in `--lite`).
+   - **Control**: User maintains full control over the process, guiding the AI through each incremental step.
    - **Contextual Adaptation**: The AI re-evaluates and adapts its approach based on user feedback during the session.
    - **Progressive Feedback**: Provide continuous updates on current micro-task status and readiness for next steps.

 ### 7. **Update Progress & Commit Task**
-   - This step is triggered *only when the entire current task from the todo list* (as identified in step 3) is considered fully implemented and explicitly confirmed by the user via "Done Task" or implied in `--lite` mode.
+   - This step is triggered *only when the entire current task from the todo list* (as identified in step 3) is considered fully implemented and explicitly confirmed by the user via "Done Task".
+   - **Mark Task Complete**: Mark current task as completed in todo list.
+   - **Update Status**: Update status section with next task.
+   - **Add Session Notes**: Add session notes with completion summary for the *current task* to the todo list.
+   - **Update Next Session Context**: Update next session context within the todo list.
    - **Determine Commit Ticket ID**:
      - Extract the primary ticket ID from the `work-progress/{ticket-id}.md` filename (e.g., if filename is `AUTH-123.md`, then `ticket-id` is `AUTH-123`).
 This will be the initial proposed ID.
      - If the filename does not contain a clear ticket ID (e.g., `feature-dashboard.md`):
        - Prompt user: "A clear ticket ID was not found in the `work-progress` filename for this task.
 Would you like to provide one for the commit message (e.g., `PROJ-456`)?
 Type 'none' or press Enter to skip."
        - Wait for user response.
        - Store the provided ID.
 If the user types 'none' or just presses Enter, the `ticket-id` for the commit will be `null`.
-       - **[--lite Mode Adjustment]**: The prompt will be concise: "Ticket ID for commit (e.g., PROJ-456)?
-Type 'none' or Enter to skip."
-The AI will still wait for input before proceeding.
-   - **Mark Task Complete**: Mark current task as completed in todo list.
-   - **Update Status**: Update status section with next task.
-   - **Add Session Notes**: Add session notes with completion summary for the *current task* to the todo list.
-   - **Update Next Session Context**: Update next session context within the todo list.
    - **Identify Files for Commit**: Determine all files that were created or modified during the execution of this specific task.
    - **Present Commit Details & Seek Confirmation**:
      - Present the proposed commit message and the list of files to be committed.